 What should be removed from a product manager resume?
 The dance lessons you took when you were 5.

 Step 3: Drawing cause-effect relationships

 You may then revise all your points, collating cause and effect points to enhance the value of your contribution individually.

-To maximize the value in your resume points, you should break all your points into three parts:
+To maximize the value in your product manager resume points, you should break all your points into three parts:

 Eg. "Successfully integrated 3 new payment gateways to facilitate flexibility during payments"

 Remember to use product management keywords and highlight them in bold to make sure the recruiter sees them.